sparklingrobots/nano2017/second_draft/01_beginning/01b_TheOtherSideOfTheMurder.md

 As he entered the drooping branches of the old willow, he felt that old magic he associated most strongly with the Delvers and his first entry as a child.
 The long dangling green growth, catkins or whatever ripe in the early summer, brushed his face as he moved in.
 The spring was utterly silent, though the soft rippling on the surface gave it away as more than just a pool.
 The pale sand at the bottom moved constantly where the water bubbled up endlessly from the earth--pure like nothing else in the world, cold and clear.

 He got to the base of the tree and dropped the bundle, far enough now that it was likely no one would hear.
-He stiffened as the clatter seemed to silence all the birds that had
+He stiffened as the clatter seemed to silence all the birds that had begun singing.
+After a heartbeat they resumed their songs and he resumed his work.